MCT-master/guides/readme.md

 ![mct-banner](assets/img/mct-banner.png)

 Starting as an MCT student can be a pretty overwhelming experience, meaning that you are required to use several new software tools and online environments to be able to follow the course materials.
 Additionally, since you will be a student at both UiO and NTNU, the course registration process is a little more complex than usual.
-In light of this, we have provided you with step-by-step instructions, video tutorials, general tips and other valuable information on a range of topics designed to help you best prepare for the [MCT masters program](https://www.uio.no/english/studies/programmes/mct-master/).
+In light of this, we have provided you with step-by-step instructions, video tutorials, general tips and other valuable information on a range of topics designed to make the [MCT](https://www.uio.no/english/studies/programmes/mct-master/) experience as good as possible.

 From experience, I highly recommend that you go through each topic and do the necessary preparatory work before the semester starts.